Majority voting is not good for heaven or hell, with mirrored performance: Performance of social decision rules

-For the society of 21 \aB{individualists} with Gaussian generators \eqref{e:family}, the expected capital \aB{gain} under simple majority rule was shown in Fig.~\ref{f:prel}.
-The ERCG for this family is presented in Fig.~\ref{f:2}a.
-In addition to a pit of losses in unfavorable environments, this function has a mirror image of that pit in favorable environments.
-Decisions made by majority votes in these two areas are, on average, disadvantageous to society compared to the basic rule.
+For the society of 21 individualists with \aV{the location\aG{-scale} family of} Gaussian generators \eqref{e:family}, the expected capital gain under simple majority rule was shown in Fig.~\ref{f:prel}.
+The \x{ERCG}\aG{performance of the simple majority rule} for this family is presented in Fig.~\ref{f:2}a.
+In addition to a pit of losses in \aG{hostile}\x{unfavorable} environments, this function has a mirror image of that pit in favorable environments.
+Decisions made by majority votes in these two areas are, on average, disadvantageous to society compared to the \aG{baseline} rule.

-The reason for the pit of losses paradox is that in unfavorable environments, the average positive gain is smaller, while the average absolute loss is larger than in the neutral environment of the same variance (where these average values are equal).
-Therefore, the average difference between [the absolute values of] a gain and a loss is negative.
-Consequently, the proposals accepted by simple majority with a small margin of votes in favor (which is typical in an unfavorable environment) yield, on average, a total loss.
-Thus, in such environments, the majority's gain does not compensate the loss suffered by the minority.
-Note that this imbalance identified using the ViSE model is relevant to practice.
+The reason for the \aG{pit-of-losses paradox} is that in unfavorable environments, the average positive gain is smaller, while the average absolute loss is larger than in the neutral environment of the same variance (where these average values are equal).
+Therefore, the average difference between the absolute values of a gain and a loss is negative.
+Consequently, the proposals accepted by simple majority with a small margin of votes in favor (which is typical in a \x{unfavorable}\aG{hostile} environment) yield, on average, a total loss.
+Thus, in environments \aV{with $\mu<\mu_0<0,$ where $\mu_0$ is some threshold}, the majority's gain does not compensate the loss suffered by the minority.
+Note that this imbalance identified \aV{within the ViSE framework} is relevant to practice, \aG{and is not specific to Gaussian generators}.

-The nature of the positive-area pit of losses is dual: while majorities typically approve harmful (with respect to the total capital) proposals in unfavorable environments, under favorable conditions they quite often reject proposals that provide society with positive total gains.
+The nature of the positive-area pit of losses is \aG{complementary} \aG{in the following sense}: while majorities typically approve harmful (with respect to the total capital) proposals in \aG{hostile}\x{unfavorable} environments, under favorable conditions, they quite often reject proposals that provide society with positive total gains.

-Fig.~\ref{f:2}a allows us to conclude that if the set of environments with $\mu/\sigma<-0.254$ is considered as ``hell'' and the set of environments with $\mu/\sigma>0.254$ as ``heaven'', then the simple majority rule is worse than the basic rule in both of them.
-Simple majority outperforms the basic rule only in a vicinity of the neutral environment ($\mu=0$), where the ERCG peak is quite high.
+\aV{Thus, if for the society with parameters corresponding to Fig.~\ref{f:2}a, environments with $\mu/\sigma<-0.254$ are considered ``hell'' and environments with $\mu/\sigma>0.254$ are considered ``heaven'', then simple majority rule is worse than the \aG{baseline} rule in both of these realms.} Simple majority \aV{rule} outperforms the \aG{baseline} rule only in a neighborhood\x{ vicinity} of the neutral environment ($\mu=0$), where the ERCG peak is quite high.